dreamsavior/rpgmakertrans/README.txt

 Will infringe copyright, so only do this with permission from the original creator.
 Otherwise, distribute the patch.
 Whilst this still technically infringes copyright, it is more 'acceptable' than the alternative.

+3) I get a "cannot get ZipImporter instance" error.

+Not a question, but due to bugs in cx_freeze (the component I use to turn Python scripts into an EXE), RPGMaker Trans cannot be run from a directory containing non-ASCII characters.
+Solution is to run RPGMaker Trans from a directory whose path only contains ASCII characters.